BagOfSnacks/IPgen/README.md

   -v {4,6}, --version {4,6}
                         Choose IP Address version
-                        Accepts integer of either "4" or "6" as input -i INFO, --info INFO  Display info of generated address(es) in JSON format Creates an API call to http://ip-api.com/
+                        Accepts integer of either "4" or "6" as input -i, --info            Display info of generated address(es) in JSON format Creates an API call to http://ip-api.com/
                         Requires internet connection to work -t TXT, --txt TXT     Save list of addresses to a specified location as a .txt file